neongreen/artyom.me/empathy-consequentialism.md

 But most people aren't psychopaths, they do have empathy.
 How could've empathy prevented slavery?

 And the answer is: while most people do have empathy, there are situations when it can turn off.
-Psychopaths [can turn it off at will][empathy BBC]; for most people empathy depends on proximity (that's why you'd spend effort to save a drowning child personally but won't bother to donate money to save a child in Africa), or being able to see the other person (which is why articles about starving children always have photos of those children); but even if you know the other person and ne's near you, the empathy can still turn off in presence of a *justification*.
+Psychopaths [can turn it off at will][empathy BBC]; for most people empathy depends on proximity (that's why you'd spend effort to save a drowning child personally but won't bother to donate money to save a child in Africa), or being able to see the other person (which is why articles about starving children always have photos of those children); but even if you know the other person and they're near you, the empathy can still turn off in presence of a *justification*.
 Take the rape scenario – the details of how the magic drug works don't matter, what matters is that saying “assume she'll be given a magic drug” is perceived as “assume that in this scenario you can disregard rape”, and once the brain thinks it *can disregard*, the empathy is off.

 [empathy BBC]: http://www.bbc.com/news/science-environment-23431793